smikhalevski/tag-soup/README.md

-## `createFromCharCode`
+### `createFromCharCode`

 Creates a mapper from a numeric XML entity to a corresponding char.

 **`strict = false`**
-If set to `true` then an error is thrown if decoder meets a disallowed character reference.
+If set to `true` then an error is thrown if the decoder meets a disallowed character reference.

 **Note:** Using this option may slow decoding because additional checks are involved.